ud-turkic/udtw25/index.md

 **Session 1: Presentations (09:00–10:30)**

-09:00–09:15  Issues related to the copula in Turkic languages — Jonathan Washington 09:15–09:30  The "-ki" suffix annotation in Turkic languages — Nikolett Mus 09:30–09:45  New parallel treebanks — several collaborators 09:45–10:00  Uzbek treebank — Sanatbek
+09:00–09:15	Issues related to the copula in Turkic languages — Jonathan Washington 09:15–09:30	The "-ki" suffix annotation in Turkic languages — Nikolett Mus (online) 09:30–09:45	New parallel treebanks — several collaborators 09:45–10:00	Uzbek treebank — Sanatbek
-10:00–10:15  Karakalpak language — Ayperi
-10:15–10:30  Q&A for all presentations
+10:00–10:15	Karakalpak as a low-resource language in NLP — Ayperi 10:15–10:30	Q&A for all presentations

 **Coffee Break (10:30–11:00)**